-If a provider fails to provide proof of storage within the window provided, the proper payment is sent to a missed proof address until proof is submitted, and the provider may be penalized further for his/her negligence.
-Additionally, if a provider misses too many proof of storage mandates, the contract may terminate entirely.
+If a provider fails to provide proof of storage within that window of time, the proper payment is sent to a missed proof address until proof is submitted.
+And, the provider may receive a penalty for their negligence.
+If a provider misses too many proof of storage mandates, the contract may terminate entirely.

 When, however, a provider successfully provides proof of storage, the contract awards payment to a valid proof address.
 A series of spend conditions must be met before a provider can access these coins, including network signatures and time locks.